 Our Board of Directors is currently divided into three classes, designated as Class I, Class II, and Class III, with each class currently having three Board seats.
 On the recommendation of the Board, at the Company's 2019 annual meeting of stockholders, the Company's stockholders voted to eliminate the classification of the Board over a three-year period beginning at the 2020 annual meeting of stockholders, and provide for the annual election of all directors beginning at the 2022 annual meeting of stockholders.
 Thus, beginning with the 2020 election, the classified Board will be "rolling off" in stages over the next two years.
 For 2020, the three Class III directors are subject to election to only a one-year term expiring at the 2021 annual meeting of stockholders.
-Both the three Class I directors and once again the three Class III directors will be subject to election at the 2021 annual meeting of stockholders to a one-year term expiring at the 2022 annual meeting of stockholders.
-From and after the Company's 2022 annual meeting of stockholders, the Board will no longer be divided into classes, and all nine directors will be elected for a one-year term expiring at the next annual meeting of stockholders in 2023.
+Both the three Class I directors and once again the three Class III directors will be subject to election at the 2021 annual meeting of stockholders, the Board will no longer be divided into classes, and all nine directors will be elected for a one-year term expiring at the next annual meeting of stockholders, the Board will no longer be divided into